 Meet Austin Travel Advisor – Becky Robinson

 My parents loved to travel and instilled that love in me from an early age.
 As a child we traveled primarily within the U.S. visiting many National Parks, Colorado, and Santa Fe.
 I remember camping in Yellowstone and being greeted by a bear in the early morning!
-Not something you forget!!
+Not something you forget!

-I went on a safari in Africa in 1988 and it still ranks as my favorite trip.
+As I got older I continued my travels throughout the U.S. and to England, Scotland and Ireland.
+I went on a safari in Africa in 1988 and it still ranks as one of my favorite trips.
 Most of that safari was in tents and being able to experience the African wildlife in their natural habitat was truly special.

 After my career with AT&T, my husband and I retired and our travels have continued.
-We spent 6 weeks in New Zealand and Australia experiencing life down under and have been on several cruises, including the Panama Canal, the Mediterranean Sea, the Caribbean, 3 Transatlantic Voyages and River Cruises on the Danube and Columbia River.
+We spent six weeks in New Zealand and Australia experiencing life down under and have been on several cruises, including the Panama Canal, the Mediterranean Sea, the Caribbean, 3 Transatlantic Voyages and River Cruises on the Danube and Columbia River.
 We also went on a barge trip in France – a very special trip!
-We love the California wine country are well versed in the wine industry.
+We love the California wine country and are well versed in the wine industry.
 We have also spent time in France, Switzerland, Germany, Spain and China to name a few of my favorites.
-We Went on a golfing trip to Scotland and Ireland and enjoyed the British Open while we were there.
+We went on a golfing trip to Scotland and Ireland and enjoyed the British Open while we were there.

 I could go on and on as travel is a very important part of who I am.
-Traveling has taught me how much the world and the U.S. have to offer us.
+Traveling has taught me how much the world and the U.S. have to offer.
 The National Parks in the U.S. are truly special gems that all citizens should take their time and visit.
 Traveling internationally has taught me about the various cultures of this world and how even though very diverse we all have common goals and interests.
 I now work for an Austin TX Travel Agency and have grown because of my travel and I thank my parents for planting that seed.